fabzak/crazyflie_autonomous_exploration_mapping_navigation/README.md

 > **Example dataset.** The map set committed in `ros2_ws/map/` happens to hold
 > three layers at 0.50 / 1.00 / 1.50 m, 650×650 cells at 0.05 m, origin
 > `(-16.25, -16.25)`.
-These are the values of this one saved experiment; a
+These are the values of this one saved experiment.
-> different exploration run produces a different stack and needs no code change.

-`ros2_ws/map/original_map/` holds the unedited `layer_explore` output; the maps in `ros2_ws/map/` have been cleaned up by hand since. `ros2_ws/map_real/` is the real-hardware map directory and is currently empty.
+`ros2_ws/map/` holds the simulation maps `cf_auto` flies;
+`ros2_ws/map/original_map/` holds the unedited `layer_explore` output they came from.
+The committed maps are **not** reproducible by re-running mapping: layer 1 and layer 3 have had their walls closed by hand (1 659 and 1 611 cells moved from free to occupied), while layer 2 is byte-identical to the raw output.
+All three are strictly trinary — only 0, 205 and 254 occur.

+`ros2_ws/map_real/` is reserved for maps built from the physical environment.
+It currently contains only `.gitkeep`: **no real map has ever been saved.** Both real launches read from it, and `layer_catalog.discover_layers` refuses an empty or incomplete directory, so `cf_auto_real` cannot start a mission until real maps exist there.
+Simulation maps must not be copied into it: the preflight rejects a map image that resolves outside `map_real/`.

 At launch, `cf_auto.launch.py` writes corrected copies of each map YAML into `$TMPDIR/cf_auto/` with `free_thresh` clamped to 0.196, so that unknown pixels